 Griffin was injured while scrambling near the sidelines on a third-and-goal play.
 He couldn’t find an open receiver, so he tried to turn the corner and lost his footing -- just in time for his helmet to ram into the upper body of linebacker Sean Weatherspoon.

 In retrospect, he should’ve just run out of bounds or simply thrown the ball away, but Griffin is a valuable commodity in part because he’s a threat as a runner.
-The Redskins (2-3) cut back his designed runs
+The Redskins (2-3) cut back his designed runs after he took some jarring hits in the first three games, and there’s only so much more they can do other than hope he makes wiser decisions in the future.

 The Redskins announced the injury by saying Griffin was "shaken up" and that his return was "questionable" -- and never updated his status.
 NFL spokesman Greg Aiello said the league was reviewing whether the team violated a league policy by supplying "blatantly false and inaccurate information" about an injury.